synapseweb3/ibc-solidity-contract/README.md

 ## Limitation

-`yui-ibc-solidity` is designed to be compatible with the IBC core protocol, providing minimal compatibility.
-In contrast, `ibc-solidity-contract` goes further by providing additional APIs to support Forcerelay's query and storage demands.
-Consequently, the contract size exceeds the limits imposed by standard EVM-compatible chains, such as Arbitrum, Avalanche, BSC.
+`yui-ibc-solidity` is designed to be compatible with the IBC core protocol, most of its [implementations](https://github.com/hyperledger-labs/yui-ibc-solidity/blob/35814ef028449b10d04f5978f25d88a25064f7aa/docs/architecture.md) are compliant with [ICS](https://github.com/cosmos/ibc) and [ibc-go](https://github.com/cosmos/ibc-go), while `ibc-solidity-contract` goes further by providing additional APIs to support Forcerelay's query and storage demands.

+Consequently, [the contract size exceeds the limits](https://github.com/synapseweb3/ibc-solidity-contract/issues/9) imposed by standard EVM-compatible chains, such as Arbitrum, Avalanche and BSC.
 As a result, this project can only be deployed on Axon, taking advantage of Axon's ability to transcend the EVM's constraints.

 ## Installation and Testing

-First, ensure that, Node.js and Yarn have been already installed:
+First, ensure that, Node.js v18 and Yarn are already installed:

 ```bash
 $ git clone https://github.com/synapseweb3/ibc-solidity-contract